hxwxss/hxwxss.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I hold a Bachelor of Engineering in Automation from the [College of Engineering](https://cet.hzau.edu.cn/), [Huazhong Agricultural University](https://www.hzau.edu.cn/)
+I hold a Bachelor of Engineering in Automation from the [College of Engineering](https://cet.hzau.edu.cn/), [Huazhong Agricultural University](https://www.hzau.edu.cn/).

-My research interests lie in **Open World Vision** and **Multi-modal learning**, with a current focus on exploring **spatial reasoning capabilities in MLLMs**.
-During my gap year, I am actively seeking **research collaborations and opportunities** to further investigate these areas.
+My research interests lie in **Open World Vision** and **Multi-modal Learning**.
+I am actively seeking **research collaborations and opportunities** to investigate these areas further.

-If you are interested in my research or cooperating with me, please don't hesitate to contact me by email or WeChat (Yuxuan_CHENG02).
+If you are interested in my research or would like to cooperate with me, please don't hesitate to contact me via email or WeChat (Yuxuan_CHENG02).

+**Starting this September, I will pursue a Ph.D. in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen and the Shenzhen Loop Area Institute, under the supervision of Prof. Xiaoguang Han.**

 News